 An analytical approach to the marketing functions of business firms.
 The course includes the study of topics such as the design of marketing strategies, choices of channels of distribution, and competitive practices.

-682 Principles of Executive Leadership (3).
+Principles of Executive Leadership (3).
+(Formerly Principles of Executive Management).

 A study of the behavioral sciences as they apply to management.
 The course includes such topics as leadership, participative management, group dynamics, and motivation.